07Vaishnavi-Singh/pipeline_to_agents/README.md

 - **Full four-agent plan:** see **Full four-agent implementation plan (planning only)** — complete the pre-implementation checklist there before production hardening.
 - **Smallest demo:** **Prototype brainstorm** + `main.py` scenarios cover the PLAN §11 paths.

----

-## What’s next (suggested order)

-1. Walk through **Full four-agent implementation plan** with Dhruv (or your lead) and tick the **pre-implementation checklist**.
-2. Lock **prototype option** (A / B / C or B+C) if you still want an early teaser demo in parallel with P0.
-3. When approved: execute **phase P0 → P5** in order—see phase table in the plan.
-4. Wire **real Recepto** APIs when available; replace mocks behind tool interfaces—no change to coordinator contracts if artifacts stay stable.

----

-## License / compliance note

-Integration with recepto.ai must follow **their terms** (subscription APIs, no scraping around documented surfaces).
-Mark mocks clearly in demos.